Pairing Residues, Resistance Genes and Microbial Community Structure to Understand Off-Farm Impact of Antibiotic Use on Dairy Farms

 We completed 28 field campaigns collecting soil and manure samples for microbial analysis, along with surface water and manure samples for antibiotic residue analysis and soil water, surface water, ground water and precipitation for stable water isotope analysis.
 Each field campaign is also accompanied by collection of meta data on soil temperature, water temperature, soil moisture, and stream discharge and soil pH.

-Analysis of stable water isotopes has occurred throughout the sampling period at the University of Connecticut in the Ecohydrology Lab.
-Analysis of microbial communities and resistance genes will occur at the Cary Institute of Ecosystem Studies this Spring.
+Analysis of stable water isotopes occurred throughout the sampling period at the University of Connecticut in the Ecohydrology Lab.
+Analysis of microbial communities and resistance genes occurred at the Cary Institute of Ecosystem Studies.
 Analysis of antibiotic residues in surface water and manure is planned for this spring at the Center for Environmental Science and Engineering (CESE) at the University of Connecticut.
-Below are out results to date of stable water isotope analyses and meta data collected at each site.
+Below are our results to date all analytes across sites.
+We have continued to collect samples at these sites beyond the originally planned 1 full year at a reduced frequency.
+That reduced frequency data is not reported due to delays in analysis.
+Farms are referred to as Farm 1, Farm 2, and Farm 3 to protect the privacy of the farms, as will be the case in published manuscripts.

 Figures 3-6 display the meta data collected alongside soil and water samples for analysis.
 These factors (soil moisture and temperature) influence microbial community structure and are therefore important data to have alongside microbial community analysis.

-Figure 7 and 8 depict the flow characteristics of the three streams we are studying.
-Two of the three sites were dry during the months of July and August, while the third site, at Elm farm, which similarly displayed stable water isotope signatures similar to the groundwater signatures, continued to flow throughout the dry months.
+Figure 7 and 8 depict the flow characteristics of the three streams studied.
+Two of the three sites (Farms 1 & 2) were dry during the months of July and August 2022, while the third site (Farm 3) which displayed stable water isotope signatures similar to the groundwater signatures, continued to flow throughout the dry months.
 These differing hydrologic regimes may be caused by a variety of factors, which we will explore through modeling exercises.

 Figure 9 displays the antibiotic concentrations detected in stream water at each study site across time.
 This figure depicts only those antibiotics (and caffeine) that were above detection in at least one sample.
 Figure 10 displays the same data as Figure 9, versus discharge to begin to understand when pulses of antibiotic residues are entering stream systems.

-Figure 11 displays all the residues detected in manure samples of the residues tested.
+Figure 13 displays all the residues detected in manure samples over time, while figure 14 shows the same data averaged across all samples.
 The dramatic difference in the residues detected in manure versus those found across farms in the surface water suggests usage alone of these pharmaceuticals does not predict extent of environmental contamination downstream.
+From Figures 10 and 14 we can also determine that differences between farms do not necessarily suggest higher or lower concentrations when averaged over time.
+Instead, certain compounds are more likely to be detected at higher concentrations than others.

-Figure 2: Time series of all data, including groundwater and surface water at all sites.
+Figure 2: Time series of all isotope data, including groundwater and surface water at all sites.

 Figure 3: Boxplots of all soil moisture data collected at each farm, not separated by season.